Email scams have been making the rounds ever since email first burst onto the scene back in the early days of the Internet.

 I already knew this was a scam email, but just for kicks I hovered my mouse over the “Unsubscribe me” button to see what web page URL it was linking to.

 Well guess what?
 It wasn’t linking to a web page at all.
-Instead, it was a simple Mailto: link with several dozen email addresses listed as the targets.
+Instead, it was a simple Mailto: link with my email address listed as the target.

 But the scammers didn’t stop there.
 They even included a regular “Unsubscribe” link at the bottom of the email.